Aside from helping us make sense of the world, this degree also makes you aware of different political systems from around the world

 So far the course has been very intellectually stimulating.
 The modules interlink with each other and we explore the same concepts through different perspectives.
 I especially enjoy JNL6401 Media, Society and International Crises as it explores how current conflicts and their reporting affect public opinion and government policy.
 On paper, it sounds boring and tedious, but in reality, it is anything but.
 It dissects conflict and war through the eyes of different countries, explores failed propaganda attempts by the US in Iraq and examines the rise of the notion of terrorism.

 I also have been receiving support from the University's Disability and Dyslexia Support Service, as I have depression and generalised anxiety disorder.
 I have been assigned a peer mentor who helps me organise my working schedule and keeps me on track with my goals and deadlines.
-Along with this, I have a learning support plan to help make the department aware of anything that may affect my academic performance and contribution.
+Along with this, I have a learning support plan to help make the school aware of anything that may affect my academic performance and contribution.

 Since I made this arrangement, I feel that my time as a masters student has been a lot easier than my undergraduate experience.
 I have been a much more active participant in lectures and seminars and have a renewed confidence in my work.